fefa4ka/eer/README.md

 int value = MyComponent_getValue(&myComponentInstance);
 ```

+## HAL

 ### HAL API

-The C library appears to be a hardware abstraction layer (HAL) that provides a set of functions and structures for working with various hardware components and peripherals on a microcontroller.
+The C library appears to be a hardware abstraction layer (HAL) that provides a set of functions and structures for working with various hardware components and peripherals on a hardware.

 The HAL includes several handler structures, such as `eer_sys_handler_t`, `eer_isr_handler_t`, `eer_gpio_handler_t`, `eer_adc_handler_t`, and `eer_timer_handler_t`, which define functions for interacting with the system, handling interrupts, working with GPIOs, using ADC, and working with timers, respectively.